Gathering Place (Tulsa park)

 Gathering Place is a 66.5 acre park along the Arkansas River in Tulsa, Oklahoma.
 Created by the George Kaiser Family Foundation, and designed by landscape architect Michael Van Valkenburgh, the park was established September 8, 2018.
 It is open to the public free of charge.
-At $67.67 million, Gathering Place is the largest private gift to a community park in U.S. history.
+At $465 million, Gathering Place is the largest private gift to a community park in U.S. history.

-Pre-opening
+History

+The park sits on land originally owned by the Muscogee Nation.
+In the early 1900s the Muscogee Reservation was allotted to tribal members and the land that would become the Gathering Place was allotted to Tuckabache, a Muscogee medicine man, and Joe Hamilton Tiger, a Muscogee Freedmen.
+The land was later sold to developers after Oklahoma statehood.

+Plans for a park

 A vision of the George Kaiser Family Foundation, Gathering Place was designed to be a vibrant and inclusive space, where diverse communities could come together to explore, learn and play.
 After years of planning, donations, and input from the community, construction began on the park in 2014.

 The project took several years to complete.
 Crossland Construction Company managed the build.

 Mack Scogin Merrill Elam architects designed the three major buildings at Gathering Place: Williams Lodge, ONEOK Boathouse and the restroom cabana.
 Each building embraces the park landscape and in a combination of strategies that incorporate Oklahoma's natural materials.

 Michael Van Valkenburgh Associates designed the park to be a nature-inspired retreat within a city environment.

-Grand opening

 Gathering Place opened to the public on September 8, 2018.
 According to the Tulsa World, Gathering Place officials had planned for the facility to attract a million visitors per year.
 The actual attendance for the first year was over 3 million people.
 The two-day grand opening attracted more than 55,000 visitors.

 Awards

-Tulsa's Gathering Place was named the "Best New Attraction 2019" through the USA Today Readers' Choice awards.
-In 2019, Gathering Place also made Time magazine's list of the World's 100 Greatest Places of 2019, National Geographics list of 12 Mind-Bending Playgrounds Around the World, and the American Planning Association's list of six great public spaces in America.
-Gathering Place was named the best city park in the nation in a 2021 USA Today readers' choice competition, and again in 2024.
+In 2019, Gathering Place made Time magazine's list of the World's 100 Greatest Places of 2019, National Geographics list of 12 Mind-Bending Playgrounds Around the World, and the American Planning Association's list of six great public spaces in America.